kumardeepakr3/no-inspect/README.md

 # no-inspect
 A repository for no-inspect extension on chrome.
-Helps
+Helps to edit a webpage without inspect element.